List of east–west roads in Toronto: Bloor Street

 Bloor Street was named by 1855 after Joseph Bloore.
 It was surveyed as the first concession road north of the baseline (now Queen Street).
 It has been known by many names, including the Tollgate Road (as the first tollgate on Yonge north of Lot Street was constructed there in 1820), then St. Paul's Road (after the nearby church, constructed 1842), and possibly Sydenham Road (after Lord Sydenham, Governor General 1839–1841).

 Although Bloore had an "e" at the end of his surname, Bloor Street was never spelled with it, as evidenced on numerous maps produced before his death.
+Between Dundas Street and its east end, it was originally a part of Ontario Highway 5 before being transferred to the city.

 Canada's most expensive shopping district is located on the Mink Mile section of Bloor Street.

 Danforth Avenue

 Danforth Avenue, known as the Don and Danforth Road until 1871, takes its name from pioneer road builder Asa Danforth, who built the Governors Road and Danforth Road by the end of the 18th century, under the direction of surveyor general Augustus Jones.
 Danforth Avenue, however, was constructed in 1851 by the Don and Danforth Plank Road Company, connecting the Don Mills Road (now Broadview Avenue north of Danforth Avenue) with the Danforth Road.

 The road was extended east to Kingston Road (formerly Highway 2) in 1935, which included the construction of the present interchange.

+Greektown is located on Danforth Avenue between Chester Avenue and Dewhurst Boulevard.

 Danforth Avenue was the site of a mass shooting that took place on July 22, 2018.

 Annette Street

-Annette Street is named after the wife of developer and barrister Columbus H. Greene.
+Annette Street is named after Annette Greene (1837–1900), wife of developer and barrister Columbus Hopkins Greene (1830–1921).

 Dupont Street

 Dupont Street is named for George Dupont Wells, son of Colonel Joseph Wells.
 George was one of the first students of Upper Canada College, and several other streets are named after him.
 These include Wells Street and Wells Hill.
 Dupont Street begins at Dundas Street as a continuation of Annette Street.
 It runs parallel to (though with a few jogs) and south of the CPR Midtown tracks east to Avenue Road.
-The Galleria Mall, located on the southwest corner of Dupont Street and Dufferin Street, was the only enclosed shopping centre located on Dupont Street, as well as in Old Toronto west of Avenue Road and north of Bloor Street/Danforth Avenue.
-However, the mall was permanently closed in late 2019 and demolished in 2020 for redevelopment.
-Dupont station of Line 1 Yonge-University serves this street at Spadina Road.
+The Galleria Mall, located on the southwest corner of Dupont Street and Dufferin Street, was the only enclosed shopping centre located on Dupont Street, as well as in Old Toronto west of Avenue Road and north of Bloor Street / Danforth Avenue.
+However, the mall was permanently closed in late 2019 and demolished in 2020 for condo redevelopment.
+Dupont station of Line 1 Yonge–University serves this street at Spadina Road.